Divorce Club

 The inciting incident occurs at 13 minutes when [Catalyst event - likely divorce finalization or discovery of divorce club]..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to [Active choice to join divorce club or embrace new life]., moving from reaction to action.
+This illustrates the protagonist's commitment to [Active choice to join divorce club or embrace new life]., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
-Here, [Low point - facing painful truth about divorce or relationships]., illustrates the protagonist at their lowest point.
+Here, [Low point - facing painful truth about divorce or relationships]., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 [Realization about true healing or self-acceptance]., demonstrating the transformation achieved throughout the journey.